google/ExoPlayer/shrinking.md

 Enabling `shrinkResources` in your app module's `build.gradle` file can result in a further reduction in size.

-## Specify which Extractor implementations your app needs ##
+## Specify which extractors your app needs ##

-If your app uses `ExtractorMediaSource`, be aware that by default it will use `DefaultExtractorsFactory`. `DefaultExtractorsFactory` depends on all of the `Extractor` implementations provided in the ExoPlayer library, and as a result none of them will be removed by ProGuard.
+If your app uses `ProgressiveMediaSource`, be aware that by default it will use `DefaultExtractorsFactory`. `DefaultExtractorsFactory` depends on all of the `Extractor` implementations provided in the ExoPlayer library, and as a result none of them will be removed by ProGuard.
 If you know that your app only needs